michsiec/covid19-predictive-analysis/README.md

 Moving to the exploratory data analysis, it has been checked whether the cleaned and prepared data is correct, along with some data investigation (checking the variable types, data dimensions, etc.) .
 Since ‘new.d’ is the variable of interest, the correlation has been evaluated between ‘new.d’ and other variables.
 The results shown that the variables of ‘new.c’, ‘new.r’ and ‘population’ all have correlation score higher than 0.5 (0.67, 0.598 and 0.536 respectively), which could indicate possible relationship between the variables, thus worth including in prediction models.

+For the purpose of making investigation of the data more detailed, we have agreed to split the ten most populated countries into two clusters of five: first five (Russia, UK, Germany, France, Italy) and bottom five of ten most populated (Spain, Ukraine, Poland, Romania, Netherlands).
+My area of focus was to investigate second cluster, that is sixth to tenth most populated European country.
+With that in mind, I have visualised various variables from the dataset to see how they have changed over time.